Read Our Response to COVID-19

 While debate continues to surround the details of Climate Change, there is medical and scientific consensus that these changes not only are occurring but are progressing.
 Wind speeds are increasing, the number of solar days is decreasing, and global temperatures are rising.
 And these environmental shifts are affecting not only flora and fauna but also the health of people on every continent.

-Unprecedented fires in Australia and the Amazon rain forest, as well as record rainfall across Europe and the North American coasts, are yet more proof that the Earth’s climate is shifting.
+Unprecedented fires in the western United States, Australia and the Amazon rain forest as well as record rainfall across Europe and the North American coasts, are yet more proof that the Earth’s climate is shifting.
 The World Health Organization (WHO) and the CDC here in the United States have identified environmental heat exposure as an evolving threat at home and at work.

 As outdoor temperatures swing through increasing extremes of temperature and higher allergen production, many people will spend more and more time indoors.
 Living or working in confined quarters increases exposure to illness and contributes to poor indoor air quality.
 Finding ways to reduce that risk and monitor your efforts is key.